 ‘I still want to date my husband.
 I want to see how hot he looks dressed up and I want to be at parties as a couple.
 I want to have fun together without the kids.
 I want to come home late at night, pay the babysitter and have great sex.
 I want it to be like it was when we were a childless couple, with the benefit of having the kids in the morning.’

 Here is what I sometimes see happen to couples with this disconnect.
 After months (years sometimes), the social one is tired of begging his or her antisocial spouse to go out, so she starts going out to the parties by herself.
 She also starts going out with girlfriends.
 Eventually, she is at a bar and meets a man and starts having an affair.
 Before you know it: separation followed by divorce.
 I’m probably scaring people right now.
-Not everyone with an antisocial spouse ends up cheating and leaving, but it is a possibility.
+Not everyone with an antisocial spouse ends up cheating and leaving, but the disconnect paves the way for that path.

 In every marriage or relationship, there are trade-offs.
 Things we tell ourselves we will do to make the other person happy.
 Things we will put up with because we love so much other stuff about that person.
 Things we do because we love the person so much that we want to make him or her happy, and if that means giving of ourselves, we just do it.
 Because that’s what you do for someone you love and to whom you are committed.